hydra3333/vapoursynth-Deblock4/dev_documentation/AI_Charter_and_Invariants_Card_v1_2.md

           not affect README presentation.

 C-STY-02  Comments are plentiful and human-readable.
 Explain WHY, especially
           where an invariant is being honoured.
+It is likely a human reader may not know zig, so explanation and clarity are essential.
 A reader six months later must be able to see that a loop bound is derived and not arbitrary.

 C-STY-03  Name the invariant by its card reference at the ENFORCEMENT POINT,
           or at the narrow helper that centralises it, together with an